derberg/npm-dependency-manager-for-your-github-org/README.md

 # Organization Projects' Dependency Manager
 GitHub Action that handles automated update of dependencies in package.json between projects from the same GitHub organization.
+You run this workflow after npm package release.
+It searches for libraries in your GitHub organization that depend on this package and bump version through a PR flow.

 <!-- toc -->